Plastic Eggs Are Not Recyclable

 Avoid Accidental Littering

 If you hide plastic eggs outside for an egg hunt, make sure they all get collected.
 Plastic litter can harm wildlife and leach toxins into the environment.
-Try numbering the eggs so you can count them at the end and know they are accounted for.
+Try numbering the eggs or counting them beforehand so you know they are accounted for.

 Ways to Reduce